GerHobbelt/chokidar/README.md

 execute a command on each change, or get a stdio stream of change events.

 ## Install Troubleshooting

+* `npm ERR! code EINTEGRITY`
+  * If npm warns that the tarball data seems to be corrupted, delete your package-lock.json, and install again.

 * `npm WARN optional dep failed, continuing fsevents@n.n.n`
   * This message is normal part of how `npm` handles optional dependencies and is